fratajcz/speos/docs/source/extension.rst

    We allow much less flexibility in the GWAS Data file structure than with the adjacencies.
    This is because we process them all identically with the same tool, so we just have to write one processing script.
 Edgelists and Networks come from various soruces, having various formats.

-You now save this gene list to ``data/mygwas/FOO.genes.out``.
+You now save this gene list to :obj:`data/mygwas/FOO.genes.out`.
 Now, the next step is to tell Speos how to use your data.
-To add an additional GWAS trait to Speos, you can simply register it in ``extensions/mapping.json``.
+To add an additional GWAS trait to Speos, you can simply register it in :obj:`extensions/mapping.json`:obj:.
 Se the following example how to do it:

-Without any manipulation, ``extensions/mapping.json`` simply contains an empty list:
+Without any manipulation, :obj:`extensions/mapping.json` simply contains an empty list:

 .. code-block:: json
+    :linenos:
+    :caption: extensions/mapping.json

     []

-This is because Speos has defined its GWAS data elsewhere (in ``speos/mapping.json``).
+This is because Speos has defined its GWAS data elsewhere (in :obj:`speos/mapping.json`).
-To add a GWAS trait, simply modify ``extensions/mapping.json`` as follows:
+To add a GWAS trait, simply modify :obj:`extensions/mapping.json` as follows:

 .. code-block:: json
+    :linenos:
+    :caption: extensions/mapping.json

     [{"name": "FOO-immune_dysregulation",
     "ground_truth": "data/mendelian_gene_sets/Immune_Dysregulation_genes.bed",